-40. Service of notices etc. when address of public service officer unknown communications to or for the public service officer shall be posted to the last known address of the public service officer and a notice of the act of that posting shall be published as a public sector notice in accordance with the Commissioner's instructions.
+- If the address for the time being of a public service officer is (1) unknown to his or her employing authority, all notices, orders or communications to or for the public service officer shall be posted to the last known address of the public service officer and a notice of the act of that posting shall be published as a public sector notice in accordance with the Commissioner's instructions. - Compliance with subsection (1) shall be deemed a sufficient service of any notice, order or communication on the public service officer concerned.